XtremeXSPC/Sudoku/README.md

 ## Screenshots

-*(It is highly recommended to add your own screenshots here.
-Place them in a `/screenshots` folder in your repository)*

 |                  Game Screen                   |                      New Game Dialog                      |
 |:----------------------------------------------:|:---------------------------------------------------------:|
 | ![Gameplay screenshot](assets/game_screen.png) | ![New game dialog screenshot](assets/new_game_dialog.png) |